erincatto/box2d/docs/dynamics.md

 ### Joint Definition
 Each joint type has a definition that derives from b2JointDef.
 All joints are connected between two different bodies.
-One body may static.
+One body may be static.
 Joints between static and/or kinematic bodies are allowed, but have no effect and use some processing time.